jebitama/my-port/README.md

 Your site is now running at `http://localhost:8000`!

-If you want to learn more about how you can use a Gatsby starter that is configured with a Gatsby theme, you can checkout this [shorter](https://www.gatsbyjs.org/docs/themes/using-a-gatsby-theme/) or [longer](https://www.gatsbyjs.org/tutorial/using-a-theme/) tutorial.
-The tutorials don't exactly apply to this starter however the concepts are the same.
+If you want to learn more about how you can use a Gatsby starter that is configured with a Gatsby theme, you can checkout this [shorter](https://www.gatsbyjs.org/docs/themes/using-a-gatsby-theme/)

 ## 📝 Using and modifying this starter